Table of Contents

 The procedure for the dry density determination by the core cutter method involves the following series of steps:

 i.
-The experimental setup of the cylindrical core cutter along with the dolly is first made.
+The experimental setup of the cylindrical core cutter is first made.

 ii.
 The steel dolly is then placed over the cutter to prevent damage to the edges of the core cutter.

 iii.
 The cylinder is then embedded into the ground up to its full height with the help of a rammer and is taken out by excavating its sides without disturbing the sample.

 iv.
 The surplus soil at both the ends is trimmed and the weight of the cylinder with soil is determined.

 v.
-Then, from the known dimension of the cutter, the volume and the moisture content of the soil are determined.
+Then, from the known dimension of the cutter, volume is determined.

 vii.
 The dry density of the soil is then computed using the following formula: